 Germinating the seeds

-When to plant -- Plant your seeds right away for best results.
+When to plant -- Plant your seeds when you receive them for the best results.

 The seeds are easy to germinate.
 Use any small containers with drainage holes.
 Use a typical, well-draining soil mix, such as 2 parts high-quality potting soil to 1 part perlite (use small- or medium-size perlite, not large chunks).
 An alternate mix is equal parts of perlite and coir fiber, with some slow-release fertilizer mixed in.